Revised January 2, 2020

 D. External Evaluations and Assessing Creative Artists’ Collaborative Skills

 As part of promotion and/or tenure cases, the University requires three to five evaluations of the candidate's scholarly or creative work by external experts in the discipline.
-External evaluators are solicited by the unit chair.
+External evaluators are solicited by the Executive Director.
 College of Arts & Sciences guidelines stipulate that “at least three of the reviews should be from persons who have no substantial personal connection or professional collaboration with the candidate.”
 In the case of creative artists whose work depends upon collaboration, the College specifically recognizes that at least one of the external evaluators should, in fact, have experience working with the candidate so that the file can contain some assessment of the candidate’s collaborative skills.

 E. Initiating Non-Mandatory Promotion Cases